Asmilex/xfwm-rounded-corners-patch/README.md

 make
 ```

-Finally, drop the patch file into the current directory, apply it and build the modified source code:
+Finally, drop the adequate patch file into the current directory, apply it and build the modified source code:
 ```
 git apply xfwm-4.12.5-rounded-corners.patch
 make